Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Institutions and Collective Agency

 \subsection{Distributed Agency}

-Hypothesizing that the functions illustrated in such a reactive architecture are correct, we should find them independently from whether the agency is implemented in a control or an ecological system.
-In effect, one can recognize the basis for the famous \emph{trias politica}: the \emph{executive}, \emph{legislative} and \emph{judiciary} branches can be seen as concentrating on themselves the directive, regulative and interpretative powers of a collective agency.
+Hypothesizing that \Gio{the previously identified functions} are correct, we should find them independently from whether the agency is implemented in a control\Gio{-based} or an ecological system, \Gio{natural or artificial}.
+In effect, one can recognize \Gio{in the previous section} a basis for the famous \emph{trias politica}.
+The \emph{executive}, \emph{legislative} and \emph{judiciary} branches can be seen as concentrating on themselves the directive, regulative and interpretative powers of a collective agency.
 The principle of \emph{separation of powers} can be explained as aiming to maintain the balances present in the standard reasoning architecture: N puts constraints on E, but E has the power to re-contextualize them by producing F, in turn inhibiting/enabling the abilities A available for C. Finally, even if C could be in principle transformed in N, N contains also previous decisions, taken by supposedly different power-holders, plausibly establishing constraints on C's regulative maneuvers.
-If the same actor holds both, e.g.~the directive and interpretative powers, there is a short-circuit in the architecture because interpretation could be forced to enable this actor's commitments, rather than respecting those consolidated in the norms.
+If the same actor holds, e.g., both the directive and interpretative powers, there is a short-circuit in the architecture because interpretation could be forced to enable this actor's commitments, rather than respecting those consolidated in the norms.

-Most interventions of the judiciary occur on an asynchronous basis: the triggering event is a social actor (the plaintiff) that supposedly experienced an institutional failure and goes to the court.
-This means that the monitoring power is left to each social participants.
-Media outlets are instead characterized as actors that (generally compete to) hold attention power.
+Most interventions of the judiciary occur on an asynchronous basis: the triggering event \Gio{consists of} a social actor (the plaintiff) that supposedly experienced an institutional failure and goes to the court.
+This means that the monitoring power is left to each social participants.\footnote{Media outlets are instead characterized as actors that (generally compete to) hold attention power.}